Radu-Stroe/spotify_pipeline/README.md

 dbt run --select spotify_songs_analysis
 ```

-•	Populate table from fact and dims, used for reporting and dashboarding
+•	This will gather data from fact and dims; used for reporting and dashboarding

 **Run All Models at Once**